Interior Dept. concludes 3-year probe of Indian boarding schools

 The new report expands upon the previously acknowledged size and scope of the system, adding more schools and burial grounds to the administration’s final portrait of the gruesome system, and including oral histories that detailed decades of abuse and maltreatment.

-For the past two years, Haaland and staff from the Interior Department have visited tribal communities around the country, hearing from survivors and their famlies.
+For the past two years, Haaland and staff from the Interior Department have visited tribal communities around the country, hearing from survivors and their families.

 “As we have learned over the past three years, these institutions are not just part of our past," said Bryan Newland, assistant secretary of Indian affairs.
 “Their legacy reaches us today, and is reflected in the wounds people continue to experience in communities across the United States.”